+Figure 1: Bland-Altman plots of the balometer velocities for each of the 8 sectors compared to the center sector.
+The solid horizontal like represents no difference, and the blue line is a loess smoother applied to the data.
+The Bland-Altman plots the average of the two measurements on the x-axis and the difference between the measurements on the y-axis.

-To assess the degree of agreement between the two techniques, for each paired test the difference of the hotwire anemometer and balometer capture hood paired measurements was plotted against the mean of the two measurements.
-To show the variability of the differences as airflow increases, the differences are expressed proportionally to the magnitude of measurements (anenometer –balometer) /mean %).
+To assess the degree of agreement between the two techniques, for each paired test the proportional difference of the hotwire anemometer compared to the balometer capture hood paired measurements was plotted against the mean of the two measurements, in a Bland-Altman plot (Bland JM, Altman DG (1986).
+"Statistical methods for assessing agreement between two methods of clinical measurement" (PDF).
+Lancet 327 (8476): 307–10).
 While the majority of the data points were within ± 2 SD of the mean difference, 4 paired values exceeded the model's limits of agreement, indicating that the anenometer readings may be too variable compared to the balometer capture hood.
 On average the hotwire anemometer technique measured proportionally higher than the balometer capture hood technique.
 This positive bias is more prominent for measurements between 1,500 cfm and 2,000 cfm, meaning measurment bias changes with airflow.
 Since the line of equality is outside of the 95% confidence interval of the mean difference (i.e. limits of agreement) suggest a significant systematic difference between the two techniques.

 Graph XX.
 Bland Altman plot of differences between hotwire anemometer and balometer capture hood